 WDVA strives to protect personally identifiable information by collecting only information necessary to deliver our services.
 All information collected at this site becomes public record that may be subject to inspection and copying by the public unless an exemption in law exists.

 In the event of a conflict between this Privacy Notice and the Wisconsin Open Records Law or other law governing the disclosure of records, the Wisconsin Open Records Law or other applicable law will control.

-- The time it takes the custodian to respond to a request will depend on factors including the nature and extent of the request, the availability of staff and other resources necessary to process the request.
-If the custodian denies a written request, the requester may receive the reasons for the denial in writing.
-If redaction is necessary, WDVA will provide the reasons for the redaction in writing.
+- The time it takes the records custodian to respond to a request will depend on factors including the nature and extent of the request, the availability of staff, and other resources necessary to process the request.
+If the records custodian denies a written request, the requester will receive the reasons for the denial in writing.
+If redactions are necessary, WDVA will provide the reasons for the redactions.

-- When practicable, WDVA will email electronic copies of records that already exist in electronic format, without charging reproduction fees on a per-page basis for providing such copies; however, WDVA may charge for staff time and other actual costs to copy records from one electronic format to another electronic format and/or physical media.
+- When practicable, WDVA will email electronic copies of records that already exist in electronic format, without charging reproduction fees on a per-page basis for providing such copies.
+However, WDVA may charge for staff time, costs for postage or delivery services, and other actual costs to copy records from one electronic format to another electronic format and/or physical media.

-- When clarification of a request is required, WDVA will make reasonable efforts to communicate with the requester as soon as practicable to clarify what the requester is asking for, to avoid the delays that requesters may experience due to inefficiencies created by miscommunication.
+- When clarification of a request is required, WDVA will make reasonable efforts to communicate with the requester as soon as practicable to clarify what the requester is seeking.

-- When a requester asks for an update on the status of his or her request, WDVA will respond to the requester within 5 business days.
+- When a requester asks for a status update, WDVA will respond to the requester within 5 business days.